firefly2442/godot-tor-sven-game/README.md

 * Use `##` for comments and to do variable documentation in GDScript
 * Built for 1920x1080 resolution, changes may break the game
 * Keyboard and controller supported
+* Use `Debug -> Visible Collision Shapes` for debugging collisions and physics

 ## Youtube Channels